MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-wglrealizelayerpalette.md

 ### -param arg1

-TBD
+Specifies the device context of a window whose layer plane palette is to be realized into the physical palette.

 ### -param arg2

-TBD
+Specifies the overlay or underlay plane.
+Positive values of <i>iLayerPlane</i> identify overlay planes, where 1 is the first overlay plane over the main plane, 2 is the second overlay plane over the first overlay plane, and so on.
+Negative values identify underlay planes, where 1 is the first underlay plane under the main plane, 2 is the second underlay plane under the first underlay plane, and so on.
+The number of overlay and underlay planes is given in the <b>bReserved</b> member of the <a href="https://msdn.microsoft.com/1480dea3-ae74-4e8b-b4de-fca8de5d8395">PIXELFORMATDESCRIPTOR</a> structure.

 ### -param arg3

-TBD

-#### - bRealize

 Indicates whether the palette is to be realized into the physical palette.
 When <i>bRealize</i> is <b>TRUE</b>, the palette entries are mapped into the physical palette where available.
 When <i>bRealize</i> is <b>FALSE</b>, the palette entries for the layer plane of the window are no longer needed and might be released for use by another foreground window.

-#### - iLayerPlane

-Specifies the overlay or underlay plane.
-Positive values of <i>iLayerPlane</i> identify overlay planes, where 1 is the first overlay plane over the main plane, 2 is the second overlay plane over the first overlay plane, and so on.
-Negative values identify underlay planes, where 1 is the first underlay plane under the main plane, 2 is the second underlay plane under the first underlay plane, and so on.
-The number of overlay and underlay planes is given in the <b>bReserved</b> member of the <a href="https://msdn.microsoft.com/1480dea3-ae74-4e8b-b4de-fca8de5d8395">PIXELFORMATDESCRIPTOR</a> structure.

 ## -returns